 There has been no significant warming in the United States since at least 2005.

-Any claimed recent warming and impacts at specific places in the United States are isolated and indicative of random variation rather than long-term warming trend.
+Any claimed recent warming at specific locations in the United States is isolated and indicative of natural variation and urbanization rather than a broad long-term warming trend.

 The United States has experienced no significant warming since at least 2005.
-The lack of warming is documented by the National Oceanic and Atmospheric Administration’s U.S. Climate Reference Network, an extremely accurate network of temperature stations located throughout the United States.
-Unlike other temperature data, Climate Reference Network data does not require corrective adjustments to account for environmental factors that alter the accuracy of recorded temperatures.
+The lack of warming is documented by the National Oceanic and Atmospheric Administration’s U.S. Climate Reference Network (USCRN), an extremely accurate network of temperature stations located throughout the United States.
+Unlike other temperature data, USCRN data does not require corrective adjustments to account for factors that may compromise the accuracy of recorded temperatures.

 Figure 1.
 Contiguous U.S. Average Temperature Anomalies